 10. Make a vow to help your child with his schoolwork any way you can.
 Be a partner in his education.
 Know what he is studying and what his current grades are in each subject.
 When the first report card comes home, there should be no surprises.

-I hope that the new school year will be a good one for all the parents and their children who will be attending school.
+I hope that the new school year will be a good one for all the parents and their children.
 If I can ever help with questions or concerns, please don't hesitate to contact me.